PlanktoScope/device-pkgs/reference.md

 Each Pallet *package* within a repository specifies the preconditions and consequences of its deployment on the host.
 Typically, a package declares some or all of the following:

 - A Docker stack which will be deployed on the Docker host to a stack name specified by the package.
 If a newer version of a package uses the same stack name as an older version of that package, the stack will be replaced when upgrading or downgrading between those versions.
 If two or more packages with different repository paths use the same stack name, only one of those packages may be deployed on a host at any given time.
-- A set of optional [*features*](#package-features) which may be enabled for the deployment; some features may be enabled by default.
+- A set of optional [*features*](#package-features) which may be enabled for the deployment.
 Features control the functionalities or behavior of the *package deployment*, which is fully and uniquely specified by declaring the package to deploy along with the features to enable in the deployment.
 - A set of [*constraints*](#package-deployments-and-constraints) for determining whether the package deployment is allowed on the Docker host, including a list of any host [*resources*](#package-resource-constraints) which are required by the package deployment or provided by the package deployment.
 Features may also declare their own constraints, which are only used when those features are enabled.

 All of this information is declared in a `pallet-package.yml` file.
 The *package root directory* is the directory that contains the package's `pallet-package.yml` file.